hpc/charliecloud/doc-src/ch-run_desc.rst

   bugs and is thus an unusual use case.)

 * If :code:`--join-ct` is too high or :code:`ch-run` itself crashes, IPC resources such as semaphores and shared memory segments will be leaked.
-The utilities :code:`ipcs(1)` and :code:`ipcrm(1)` can be used to clean up.
+  These appear as files :code:`/dev/shm` and can be removed with :code:`rm(1)`.

 Examples
 ========